Home

 "Next" or "click here" doesn't tell the user what's happening.
 Instead, use comprehensible calls to action:

-The text should make it clear what the next step is and the benefits of the click.
+The text should make clear what the next step is and the benefit of clicking.
 People only act when they know what they're getting in return.

 Well over half of your visitors see your website on their smartphones.
 Space is scarce on small screens.
 Your CTA must still be prominently visible and easily accessible.
 Test your buttons regularly on various devices.
-What looks perfect on the desktop can sink on the smartphone or be hard to hit.
+What looks perfect on the desktop can get lost on the smartphone or be hard to tap.

 2. Shorten and simplify forms